 As a technology lawyer with 25 years of experience primarily working with the public sector, Zohra believes that innovation from commercial technology companies can help governments solve big problems and better serve citizens.
-Zohra’s superpower is helping technology and life science companies traverse legal and regulatory issues and achieve business objectives with their public sector customers.
-Zohra provides clients with strategic advice about growing public sector revenue with a practical assessment of legal risks.
+Zohra’s superpower is helping technology and life science companies traverse legal and regulatory issues and achieve business objectives with their government grantors and public sector customers.

-Zohra works with companies of all sizes, helping to drive revenue and manage risk with their public sector customers including with US Federal, US State, and Local Governments, K12, Higher-Ed, quasi-governmental entities (e.g., US Postal Service), international organizations (e.g., United Nations), and tribal nations.
-She has a passion for technology and especially enjoys working with govtech and civic tech companies.
+Zohra works with companies of all sizes, helping to close funding agreements and procurement contracts and counsel on risks inherent with transacting with public sector entities including with US Federal (e.g., US Department of Defense), US State, and Local Governments, K12, Higher-Ed, quasi-governmental entities (e.g., US Postal Service), international organizations (e.g., United Nations), and tribal nations.
+She has a passion for technology and especially enjoys working with companies in the govtech, defense tech, civic tech, edtech, and smart city sectors.

 For technology and life science companies doing business in the public sector, Zohra brings a thoughtful, prepared approach to negotiating those must-win deals.
-She’s a trusted advisor to founders and C-level executives and often advises sales and product leaders who are responsible for public sector revenue.
+She’s a trusted advisor to founders, C-level executives, general counsel, and often advises sales and product leaders who are responsible for public sector revenue.